 I am unable to change the default template or view, create, edit, rename, deploy, or delete GPOs

 Cause: You have not been assigned a role with the permissions required to perform the task or tasks.

-If you are an AGPM Administrator: See Delegate Domain-Level Access to the Archive and Delegate Access to an Individual GPO in the Archive.
+If you are an AGPM Administrator: See Delegate Domain-Level Access and Delegate Access to an Individual GPO.
 AGPM permissions will cascade from the domain to all GPOs currently in the archive.
-For details about which roles can perform a task and which permissions are necessary to perform a task, refer to the help for that task.
+As new Group Policy administrators are added at the domain level, their permissions must be set to apply to This object and nested objects.
+For details about which roles can perform a task and what permissions are necessary to perform a task, refer to the help for that task.

 I am unable to use a particular GPO name

 Cause: Either the GPO name is already in use or you lack permission to list the GPO.

 If the GPO name appears on the Controlled, Uncontrolled, or Pending tab, choose another name.
 If a GPO that has been deployed is renamed but not yet redeployed, it will be displayed under its old name in the production environment—therefore, the old name is still in use.
 Redeploy the GPO to update its name in the production environment and release that name for use by another GPO.

 If the GPO name does not appear on the Controlled, Uncontrolled, or Pending tab, you may lack permission to list the GPO.
 To request permission, contact an AGPM Administrator.